 These changes and any additional changes in operations in response to COVID-19 could materially impact financial results and may include temporary closures of facilities, temporary or long-term labour shortages or disruptions, temporary or long-term impacts on supply chains and distribution channels, temporary or long-term restrictions on cross-border commerce and travel, greater currency volatility, and increased risks to IT systems, networks and digital services.
 Uncertain economic conditions resulting from the COVID-19 outbreak may, in the short or long term, adversely impact operations and the financial performance of the Company.
 The spread of COVID-19 has caused an economic slowdown and increased volatility in financial markets.
 Governments and central banks have responded with monetary and fiscal interventions intended to stabilize economic conditions.
 However, it is not currently known how these interventions will impact debt and equity markets or the economy generally.
 Although the ultimate impact of COVID-19 on the global economy and its duration remains uncertain, disruptions caused by COVID-19 may adversely affect the performance of the Company.
-Uncertain economic conditions resulting from the COVID-19 outbreak may, in the short or long term, adversely impact demand for the Company s products and/or the debt and equity markets, both of which could adversely affect the Company's ground at containing COVID-19 could also impact the Company's available workforce, its supply chain and distribution channels and/or its ability to engage in cross-border commerce, which could in turn adversely affect the operations or financial performance of the Company.
+Uncertain economic conditions resulting from the COVID-19 outbreak may, in the short or long term, adversely impact demand for the Company.
+Uncertain economic conditions resulting from the COVID-19 outbreak may, in the short or long term, adversely impact demand for the Company's products and/or the debt and equity markets, both of which could adversely affect the Company's financial performance.
+Governmental interventions aimed at containing COVID-19 could also impact the Company's available workforce, its supply chain and distribution channels and/or its ability to engage in cross-border commerce, which could in turn adversely affect the operations or financial performance of the Company.